satpalsr/sdk/docs/server.eventrouter.md

 ## Remarks

-This class is used as a singleton for global server events via
+This class is used as a singleton for global server events via [EventRouter.serverInstance](./server.eventrouter.serverinstance.md)<!-- -->.
+For individual worlds, an internal EventRouter instance is instantiated per world.
+EventRouters only have visibility of events emitted and subscribed to relative to their unique instances.

 ## Constructors